MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-sdn-multisite.md

 Before you can enable SDN Multisite, ensure the following prerequisites are met:

-- You must have access to Azure Stack HCI, version 23H2 clusters deployed at two separate physical sites.
+- You must have access to Azure Local, version 23H2 clusters deployed at two separate physical sites.

 - There must be an underlying [physical network connectivity](../concepts/plan-software-defined-networking-infrastructure.md#physical-and-logical-network-configuration) between the sites.
 Additionally, the provider network name must be the same on both sites.